syncfusion-content/javascript-docs/js/ReportViewer/Getting-Started.md

             });
         </script>
     </div>
 {% endhighlight %}

-N> The report path property is set to the RDL report that is added in the project App_Data folder.
+N> The report path property is set to the RDL report that is added in the project `App_Data` folder.
 In this tutorial the Report Viewer page and Web API service are in the same application.

 ## Run the application
 Build and run the application, the report rendered in the Report Viewer as shown in the following screenshot.
 ![Sales order detail report preview](images/getting-started/sales-order-detail-report.png)

 ## Render report in print mode
 By default, reports are rendered in normal layout in which the print margins are not displayed.
 To view the render the report as like printable output, set the [`printMode`](../api/ejreportviewer#members:printmode) property value as true as shown in the following code snippet.

-{% highlight html %}
+{% highlight javascript %}
     <script type="text/javascript">
         $(function () {
             $("#viewer").ejReportViewer({